tolitius/towel/README.md

 while [this](#llm-libraries-and-frameworks-are-unnecessary) is still very true, an ability to express LLM communication in just functions vs. "raw prompt + HTTP call"s allows for breaking complex problems into smaller pieces, and converting what could otherwise be inconsistent, repetitive sequence of commands, into beautiful function compositions.

-let's work step by step to take as single Python function and "LLM enable" it, giving it some warmth by wrapping it in a @towel.
+let's work step by step to take a single Python function and "LLM enable" it, giving it some warmth by wrapping it in a @towel.

 this function expects a JSON formatted article that it will then convert to markdown format: i.e. a normal, every day, programming task:
 > _a full example lives in [docs/examples/wrap_it.py](docs/examples/wrap_it.py)._